-Georges Méliès' lost autobiography to be reprinted
+Georges Méliès' rare autobiography to be reprinted

-The long lost autobiography of cinema pioneer Georges Méliès is to be republished after it was tracked down by a filmmaker.
+A rare autobiography of cinema pioneer Georges Méliès is to be republished after it was tracked down by a filmmaker.

-Jon Spira located the rare memoir from a bookseller in France.
+Jon Spira located the memoir from a bookseller in France.
 It has been out of print since 1945 and was never translated into English.

 Mr Spira, from Oxford, describes it as "firsthand testimony of the man who essentially invented narrative cinema".